ysyk2021/the-power-of-knowledge-harnessing-lifelong-learning-for-personal-and-professional-growth/src/chapter-4-2.md

-Chapter: Setting Goals and Tracking Progress
+Setting Goals and Tracking Progress
 ============================================

 Setting goals and tracking progress are essential components of lifelong learning for personal and professional growth.
 This chapter explores the importance of goal setting, strategies for effective goal setting, and methods for tracking and evaluating progress towards those goals.